cbrintnall/AGodotCommandPalette/README.md

 - Pressing Ctrl+P (Command+P) opens a popup, which lists all open scripts.
 - Pressing Ctrl+P (Command+P) while the popup is already open and no filter is applied will switch to the previously opened file (only works for files opened with this plugin).
 - The file names are preceded by a line number and followed by their file path.
-Activating the file path will select the file in the filesystem dock.
+Selecting the file path will select the file in the filesystem dock.
 - Ending the search_string with \" X\", where X is an integer, jumps to the X-th line in the list.
 - Starting the search_string with \"a \" (a for all) will show ALL scripts and scenes.
 - Starting the search-string with \"s \" (s for scene) will show all OPEN scenes.